mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 title: "List comprehensions 101 | Pydon't 🐍"
 ---

-This Pydon't will teach you how the basics of list comprehensions in Python.
+This Pydon't will teach you the basics of list comprehensions in Python.

 ===